PowerShell/DscResources/CONTRIBUTING.md

 Please also add a full description of your new resource and its parameters to the module's README.

 ### Resource Naming

 All mof-based resource (with Get/Set/Test-TargetResource and a schema.mof file) files should have MSFT_ appended before the resource name (e.g. MSFT_xResource.psm1).
-This is per a convention that the name (or abbreviated name) of the company that made the resource should be included in the name of mof-based resource files.
+This is per a convention that the name (or abbreviated name) of the company that provides the resource be included in the name of mof-based resource files.
 The friendly name of the resource, defined in the mof file, should not have the MSFT_ prefix.

-Composite resource (with a configuration and a .psd1 file) files must have the exact same name as the resource or they will not be able to import.
+Composite resource (with a configuration and a .psd1 file) files must have the exact same name as the resource or they will not be able to be imported.
 Hence, composite resource files should not have the MSFT_ prefix (e.g. xResource.psm1).

 If you are adding a new resource to an experimental/preview module (module name starts with 'x'), the resource name must also start with 'x' (e.g. MSFT_xResource.psm1 or xResource.psm1).
 If you are adding a new resource to a high quality module (module name does not start with 'x' and ends with 'Dsc'), the resource name should not start with 'x' (e.g. MSFT_Resource.psm1 or Resource.psm1).

+For clarity, any test or example files for the resource should be named to match the files for the same resource.
+For example, if the main resource file is named 'MSFT_xResource.psm1', then the unit test file should be named 'MSFT_xResource.Tests.psm1'.

 ## Submitting a New Resource Module
 If you would like a new DSC resource module added to the DSC Resource Kit, please check the [existing issues](https://github.com/PowerShell/DscResources/issues) in this repository first to make sure no one else is already working on a similar module.